kwek20/Test/tutorials/6-zmq-fetch-data.md

 ## Step-by-step explanation of 6-zmq-listen.js

-Import zeromq and call is "zmq".
+Import zeromq as "zmq".
 Open the DevNet ZMQ port, 5556.

 ```